merchise/xotl.crdt/docs/source/xotl.crdt/base.rst

       The current value that is managed by this CRDT.

       This could be any type of value.
-But you *must* never assume changes to the value return will be of any effect.
+But you *must* never assume changes to the value will be of any effect.
 Each CRDT implements methods to properly update its value.

       This is a read-only property.